A view of the Rosendale Trestle from above

 South County Trailway picnic tables

 The Village of Elmsford welcomes you with this picnic area and bike repair station.
-There is no restroom here.
+There is sometimes a portable toilet here.

 The North County Trailway does a little better in terms of taking you through downtown areas with restrooms and lunch places.
-The old Briarcliff Manor train station was converted into a library, and it is a great stop for a bathroom break (but there are no stores).
+The old Briarcliff Manor train station was converted into a library, and it is a great stop for a bathroom break.
+There is also a connecting path to the Village’s commercial district.
 Further up the line, Millwood has convenience stores, a deli and a supermarket.
 But perhaps the easiest towns for services are Yorktown Heights and Mahopac since the trail goes right through the center of those places.
 Yorktown Heights is one of the few places left where an old train station building remains.
-The local chamber of commerce has also placed maps of the town along the trail to help you find nearby services while also telling you about Yorktown’s other attractions.
-While there are many choices here, it helps to know where to go since the town is mostly a cluster of suburban shopping centers, many of which have substantial vacancies.
+While there are many choices here, it helps to know where to go since the town is mostly a cluster of suburban shopping centers.
 Finding a restroom here is also tricky.
 Mahopac also has a lot of choices as well as another library right along the trail (another great restroom stop).
 Food choices in both towns are good, particularly if you like pizza.
 You get pizza that’s the real deal in these towns, although no pizza shops are directly along the trail.

 The historic Yorktown train station is currently being restored to its former glory…but it will not have a restroom for you to use.